coveo/frontend-coding-challenge/README.md

 But, don't use or copy the code from those examples or the [Coveo Search UI framework](https://github.com/coveo/search-ui), we will know :)

+## Mandatory

+- End result must absolutely be made available publicly on the internet.
+Heroku, AWS, Microsoft Azure, Google Cloud, etc. all have free tiers you can use.
+If you make us install and setup things locally to review the end result, you will be penalized.

 ## Advice

 - **Try to design and implement your solution as you would do for real production code**.
 Show us how you create clean, maintainable code that does awesome stuff.
 Build something that we'd be happy to contribute to.
 This is not a programming contest where dirty hacks win the game.